AaliyahRobertson1/Testing-VPC-Connectivity-AWS-Project/README.md

 After successfully connecting to the public server, the next step is to ping the private server to test connectivity.

 💻 Attempt to Ping the Private Server

 Run the following command from the Public EC2 instance:

-ping <Private-EC2-IP>
+ping (Private-EC2-IP)

 ✅ Example Command:
-ping <Private-EC2-IP>
+ping 10.0.1.119
 ![Ping Private EC2](assets/ping-private-EC2.png)

-⚠️If the Ping  Fails, Check These Settings:
+⚠️ If the Ping  Fails, Check These Settings:

 ✅ Check Private Route Table
 Verify that the private subnet is associated with the correct route table.